The importance of effective sales follow-up to convert a customer

 - Sending the contract or quote : If the meeting went well, the buyer will then see a quote proposal or contract that includes your solution and a breakdown of your services and prices.

 - Deal : This is the last step in your sales process, and the prospect has become a paying customer .

 Let’s say you convert ten leads on your website.
 You follow up with all of your prospects, and seven of them decide to make an appointment to learn more about your services .
 At the end of all your meetings, three prospects ask you for a proposal, and one of them accepts and becomes a paying customer.

 To attract a new customer, you need to capture at least ten leads at the point of conversion through any prospecting channel.
 Sounds pretty straightforward, right?
 However, without tracking opportunities, it would be nearly impossible to sum this up.

-Bonus tip* : Also consider that working on a customer retention method is much less expensive than getting new customers.
-So remember to maintain good relations with your customers and retain them!
+Bonus tip * : Also remember that working on a customer retention method is much less expensive than looking for new customers.
+So remember to maintain good relationships with your customers and retain them!

 How to start the commercial follow-up?